aws/aperf/README.md

 #### PMU Counters:
 * PMU counters are only available on [certain instance sizes](https://github.com/aws/aws-graviton-getting-started/blob/main/perfrunbook/debug_hw_perf.md#how-to-collect-pmu-counters) and families.
 Select the appropriate instance size if you need PMU stats.
-* For collecting PMU counter metrics w/o `root` or `sudo` permissions, set the `perf_event_paranoid` to `-1`.
+* For collecting PMU counter metrics without `root` or `sudo` permissions, set the `perf_event_paranoid` to `-1`.
 ```
 sudo sysctl -w kernel.perf_event_paranoid=-1
 ```
-* To collect PMU counter metrics, APerf needs to open up to 50 file descriptors per vCPU.
-So, increase `ulimit` settings accordingly.
-* APerf preparation for PMU counter metrics may take significant time on larger instances, delaying the start of the recording period.
+* APerf preparation for PMU counter metrics may take significant time on larger instances in 5.x kernels, delaying the start of the recording period.
 Use `--dont-collect perf_stat` if startup time is a concern and/or PMU metrics are not necessary.
+* For more details, refer to the [PMU data document](/docs/PMU.md).

 #### Other:
 * APerf needs access to `/proc/kallsyms`, so we need to relax `kptr_restrict` by setting it to `0` (on Ubuntu OS).
 ```